kazymovae/jumpstart-bot-tutorial-2022/README.md

 ## Basic bot: bot1_list-bot.py

 This script is a basic Tumblr bot.
-It will tweet three things from a **list** inside the script.
+It will post three things from a **list** inside the script.

 1. Go to the bot-tutorial-jumpstart-2021 folder.
 Click on `bot1_list-bot.py` to see the code